Quick Start with Mitzu

 Your application should track events that are ultimately stored in your data warehouse.
 These events should be stored either as separate tables or as a single table.

-- In the case of separate tables, Mitzu will automatically discover the events' names from the table names.
+- In the case of separate tables, Mitzu will automatically discover the event names from the table names.

-- In case of a one big table, please provide the
+- In the case of a single big table, please provide the

 More on this subject in the event tables section.